launchql/launchql/readme.md

     const etag = await stream2etag(createReadStream(file));
 ```

-Thanks to [this post](https://stackoverflow.com/questions/12186993/what-is-the-algorithm-to-compute-the-amazon-s3-etag-for-a-file-larger-than-5gb#answer-19896823) for helping me figure out the details ;)
+ETags compatible with s3, thanks to the author of [this post](https://stackoverflow.com/questions/12186993/what-is-the-algorithm-to-compute-the-amazon-s3-etag-for-a-file-larger-than-5gb#answer-19896823) for the breakdown of the algorithm.